Considering all your digital marketing priorities, fixing a 404 error page might seem not to be worth it… and yet you shouldn’t ignore it.

 How Do I Fix 404 Errors?

-A 301 redirect tells the crawler that there was an error on the site, but it’s okay because a new page exists that has the correct information.
-Visitors can get back to what they were doing without having to search for another website.
+1. Redirecting visitors to a relevant page is okay only if a new page has the correct information.
+Visitors can still find what they were doing without having to search for another website.

 Note that there are plugins that can create 301 redirects for all of your site’s broken links.